These 6 Kitchens Are Proof That Paneling Your Fridge Is Worth the Splurge

 Photography by Daniel Peter

-There’s a lot to love about this butter yellow kitchen, but designer Sarah Sherman Samuel notes she’s partial to the custom refrigerator cabinet that her dad made for the paneled fridge.
-The sculptural handles (you could get the look with these similar wavy ones from Curated Spaces) add some much-needed character to superflat, matte refrigerator doors, as does the arched trim piece at the top of the fridge box.
+There’s a lot to love about this butter yellow kitchen, but designer Sarah Sherman Samuel notes she’s partial to the custom refrigerator cabinet, made by none other than her dad.
+The bespoke sculptural handles (get the look with these similar ones from Curated Spaces) add dimension and character to the minimalist paneled doors, as does the arch at the top.

 oak wood kitchen